Zanskar district: Religion

-Languages
+Language

-People living in Zanskar speak Zanskari language of the Ladakhi-Balti language group.
+99.4% of people living in Zanskar speak Zanskari language of the Ladakhi-Balti language group.
 It is written using the Tibetan script.
 Monks who have studied outside of Zanskar may know Standard Tibetan.
 Educated people of Zanskar know English as it is a compulsory subject in numerous Indian schools.The population lives mainly in scattered small villages, the largest being the capital Padum, with nearly 700 inhabitants.
 Most of the villages are located in the valleys of the Zanskar river and its two main tributaries.
 Given the isolation of this region, the inhabitants tend towards self-sufficiency, and until recently lived in almost complete autarky.
 External trade has, however, always been necessary for the acquisition of goods such as tools, jewellery, or religious artefacts.